pdf-raku/PDF-raku/README.md

 my PDF::IO::Reader $reader .= new;
 $reader.open: 'examples/helloworld.pdf';

-# objects can be directly fetched by object-number and generation-number:
+# Objects can be directly fetched by object-number and generation-number:
 my $page1 = $reader.ind-obj(4, 0).object;

 # Hashes and arrays are tied.
 This is usually more convenient for navigating